-Key audit matters How the matter was addressed in the audit Accuracy, occurrence and completeness of investment income is the Company's major source of revenue and a significant material balance in the Statement of Comprehensive Income.
-Accordingly, we identified the accuracy, occurrence and completeness of investment income from the investment portfolio as a significant risk, which was one of the most significant assessed risks of material misstatement.
-Our audit work included, but was not restricted to: assessing whether the Company's accounting policy for revenue recognition is in accordance with IFRSs and the SORP; obtaining an understanding of the Company's process for recognising revenue in accordance with the Company's stated accounting policy; testing that income transactions were recognised in accordance with the policy by selecting a sample of quoted investments and agreeing the relevant investment income receivable for those quoted equities to the Company's income ledger.
+Accuracy, occurrence and completeness of investment income

+Investment income is the Company's major source of revenue and a significant material balance in the Statement of Comprehensive Income.
+Under ISA (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statements, there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
+There is also a risk of fraud/improper revenue recognition within this revenue stream.
+We therefore identified the accuracy, occurrence and completeness of investment income as a significant risk, which was one of the most significant assessed risks of material misstatement.

+How the matter was addressed in the audit

+Our audit work included, but was not restricted to:

+- Assessing whether the Company's accounting policy for revenue recognition is in accordance with IFRSs and the SORP; - Obtaining an understanding of the Company's process for recognising revenue in accordance with the Company's stated accounting policy; - Testing that income transactions were recognised in accordance with the policy by selecting a sample of listed investments and agreeing the relevant investment income receivable for those quoted equities to the Company's income ledger.
 Also, for the selected investments, we obtained the respective dividend rate entitlements from independent sources and checked against the amounts recorded in the Company's accounting records maintained by the administrator.
-In addition, we agreed the receipt of the dividend income to bank statements; performing, on a sample basis, a search for special dividends on the equity investments held during the year to check whether dividend income attributable to those investments has been properly recognised.
-We checked the categorisation of special dividends as either revenue or capital receipts; and testing that income recorded actually occurred by selecting a sample of dividend income recorded in the income ledger and agreeing the relevant income receivable for those quoted equities to the respective dividend rate entitlements from independent sources and agreeing the investments held to Company's accounting records maintained by the administrator.
-In addition, we agreed the receipt of the dividend income recorded to bank statements.
-The Company's accounting policy on income is shown in note 1(f) and related disclosures are included in note 2.
-Key observations Our audit work did not identify any material misstatements concerning the accuracy, occurrence and completeness of investment income.
-Accuracy and completeness of the performance fee The performance fee is the Company's major expense and a significant material balance in the Statement of Comprehensive Income.
-Accordingly, we identified the accuracy of the performance fee as a risk that requires particular audit attention.
-Our audit work included, but was not restricted to: reviewing the allocation of expenses between revenue and capital to check that it is in accordance with the Company's accounting policy; obtaining an understanding of the basis for performance fee by reviewing the investment management agreement (IMA); and recalculating the performance fee in accordance with the IMA and comparing it with the expense recorded by the Company.
-In addition, we agreed the performance fee accrued in the balance sheet.
-The Company's accounting policy on expenses and finance cost is shown in note 1(g) to the financial statements and related disclosures are included in note 3.
-The Audit Committee identified the performance fee calculation as a principal matter in its report on page 21, where the Committee also described the action that it has taken to address this matter.
-Key observations Our audit work did not identify any material misstatements concerning the accuracy and completeness of the performance fee.
+In addition, for that sample of investments we agreed the receipt of the dividend to bank statements; - Performing, on a sample basis, a search for special dividends on the equity investments held during the year to check whether dividend income attributable to those investments has been properly recognised.
+We checked, on a sample basis, the categorisation of special dividends as either revenue or capital receipts; and - Testing that income recorded actually occurred by selecting a sample of dividend income recorded in the income ledger and agreeing the relevant income receivable for those listed equities to the respective dividend rate entitlements from independent sources and agreeing the investments held to Company's accounting records maintained by the administrator.
+In addition, we agreed the receipt of the dividend for that sample to income recorded to bank statements.

+The Company's accounting policy on investment income is shown in note 1(e) to the financial statements and related disclosures are included in note 2.